Archive | Safer Sex RSS feed for this section

 • Nonoxynol-9 can damage the cells lining the rectum providing entry for HIV and other STD/STI’s

-• If used regularily Nonoxynol-9 can increase a womans chances of contracting Bacterial Vaginosis
+• If used regularily Nonoxynol-9 can increase a woman’s chances of contracting Bacterial Vaginosis

 • If used regularly there are increased chances of developing a yeast infection